sporcina/dynamodb-connector/doc/sample.md

 * [Maven](http://maven.apache.org)

-The entire Mule Studio project can be found on [GitHub](https://github.com/sporcina/dynamodb-connector/tree/master/dynamodbdemo).
+The entire Anypoint Studio project can be found on [GitHub](https://github.com/sporcina/dynamodb-connector/tree/master/dynamodbdemo).
 You can download it from there if you don't want to create everything from scratch.
 You'll need to replace the fake security keys in the DynamoDB global element with the ones from your account.